Landing Zones 1 and 2

 Landing Zone 1 and Landing Zone 2, also known as LZ-1 and LZ-2 respectively, are landing facilities at Cape Canaveral Space Force Station used by SpaceX.
-They allow the company to land the first stage of its Falcon 9 rocket or the two side boosters of its Falcon Heavy rocket.
+They allowed the company to land the first stage of its Falcon 9 rocket or the two side boosters of its Falcon Heavy rocket.

 The facilities were built on land leased in February 2015 on the site of Launch Complex 13.
 Landing Zone 1 saw its first use on 21 December 2015 when B1019 touched down during Falcon 9 flight 20.
 Landing Zone 2 was added ahead of the first Falcon Heavy test flight on 6 February 2018.
 During a Falcon Heavy launch, both LZs are used, allowing the two side boosters to land simultaneously.

-On August 1, 2025, Landing Zone 1 supported its final landing during the SpaceX Crew-11 mission ahead of being reactivated as Space Launch Complex 13.
-Landing Zone 2 will continue to be used for Falcon 9 recoveries whilst SpaceX constructs replacement landing zones adjacent to Launch Complex 39A and Space Launch Complex 40.
+On August 1, 2025, Landing Zone 1 was decommissioned following the SpaceX Crew-11 mission ahead of being reactivated as Space Launch Complex 13.
+Landing Zone 2 continues to be used for Falcon Heavy and Falcon 9 recoveries.
+SpaceX is constructing replacement landing zones adjacent to Launch Complex 39A and Space Launch Complex 40.

 Site

-Landing Zones 1 and 2 are located at the location of Launch Complex 13, which has been demolished and replaced by two circular landing pads 282 feet in diameter and marked with a stylized X from the SpaceX company logo.
+Landing Zones 1 and 2 are located at the location of the former Launch Complex 13, which has been demolished and replaced by two circular landing pads 282 feet in diameter and marked with a stylized X from the SpaceX company logo.
 Four more 150 ft diameter pads were initially planned to be built to support the simultaneous recovery of additional boosters used by the Falcon Heavy, although only one extra pad has been built.
 Planned infrastructure additions to support operations includes improved roadways for crane movement, a rocket pedestal area, remote-controlled fire suppression systems in case of a landing failure, and a large concrete foundation, away from the future three landing pads, for attaching the booster stage when taking the rocket from vertical to horizontal orientation.

 Operations at the facility began after seven earlier landing tests by SpaceX, five of which involved intentional descents into the open ocean, followed by two failed landing tests on an ocean-going platform.

 As of March 2, 2015, the Air Force's sign for LC-13 was briefly replaced with a sign identifying it as Landing Complex.
 The site was renamed Landing Zone prior to its first use as a landing site.

 Elon Musk indicated in January 2016 that he thought the likelihood of successful landings for all of the attempted landings in 2016 would be approximately 70 percent, hopefully rising to 90 percent in 2017, and cautioned that the company expects a few more failures.

 In July 2016, SpaceX applied for permission to build two additional landing pads at Landing Zone 1 for landing the boosters from Falcon Heavy flights.